MeiSign/Fillable/README.md

 1. Download the latest Fillable Version
 2. Extract the archive to your Webserver
 3. Enter the bin directory from terminal
+4. Make the start script executable with 'chmod +x fillable'
-4. Start Fillable with the "fillable start" command
+4. Start Fillable with the './fillable' command

 You can access the Fillable Webbackend now with your browser on port 9000.